What is a Tennessee Advance Directive for Health Care?

 Regardless of whether this Tennessee Advance Directive is being drafted as part of a long-term plan or made in response to a recent change in your health, notarization and/or witnesses can often help to protect your document if someone challenges its credibility.

 Making an Advance Directive is usually straightforward; however, you could have questions.
 Finding a lawyer to comment on your Tennessee Advance Directive can be expensive.
-A more cost-effective way to double-check your document is to request help from the On Call network of attorneys.
-If you become a Premium member, you can have your documents looked at by an On Call attorney with relevant experience.
+A more cost-effective way to double-check your document is to request help from the Rocket Lawyer attorney network.
+If you become a Premium member, you can have your documents looked at by an Rocket Lawyer network attorney with relevant experience.
 You can rest assured that Rocket Lawyer will be by your side.

 The cost of hiring a conventional law firm to write an Advance Directive could be anywhere from two hundred to one thousand dollars, depending on where you are located.
 Rocket Lawyer is not a run-of-the-mill Advance Directive template website.
-With us, anyone under a Rocket Lawyer Premium membership has access to up to a 40% discount when hiring an attorney from our On Call network.
+With us, anyone under a Rocket Lawyer Premium membership has access to up to a 40% discount when hiring an attorney from our Rocket Lawyer attorney network.

 Upon completing a customized Advance Directive with Rocket Lawyer, you'll have the ability to get to it anytime and anywhere.
 With a Premium membership, you will be able to edit it, download it as a Word or PDF file, print it out, and/or sign it.
 Alongside your Tennessee Advance Directive, you'll discover a checklist of tips to follow while finalizing your document.
 You should send a final copy of the signed document to your agent(s), care providers, and other impacted parties.